html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 If you end up using `-webkit-image-set`, you might be tempted to use the background CSS property.
-The drawback of this approach is that you need to specify image size, which might actually be unknown if you are using a non-1x image.
+The drawback of this approach is that you need to specify image size, which is unknown if you are using a non-1x image.
 Rather than doing this, you can use the content CSS property as follows:

     <div id="my-content-image"
       style="content: -webkit-image-set(